 Bryan Singer has also directed the genre films Apt Pupil (1998), X-Men (2000), X2 (2003), Superman Returns (2006), Jack the Giant Slayer (2013), X-Men: Days of Future Past (2014) and X-Men: Apocalypse (2016).
 Singer has also executive produced the horror anthology Trick ‘R Treat (2008), X: First Class (2011), the horror films My Eleventh (2014) and The Taking (2014), and the tv series Legion (2017– ).

 Dean Devlin originally appeared as an actor in Roland Emmerich’s Moon 44 (1990) and wrote the Emmerich films Universal Soldier (1992), Stargate (1994), Independence Day (1996) and Godzilla (1998).
 After parting from Emmerich, Devlin disappeared off the radar apart from producing the odd thing such as Eight Legged Freaks (2002), Cellular (2004), The Librarian tv movies and subsequent tv series The Librarians (2014– ), and the tv series Leverage (2008-12).
-He subsequently directed and wrote the disaster film Geostorm (2017).
+He subsequently directed and wrote the disaster film Geostorm (2017) and the thriller Bad Samaritan (2018).

 Craig R. Baxley’s other films include:- the action film Dark Angel/I Come in Peace (1990) with Dolph Lundgren against an intergalactic drug dealer; the incomprehensible Deep Red (1994) about the search for a child carrying an alien virus; the psycho-thriller Under Pressure (1997) with Charlie Sheen as a fireman who snaps and starts terrorising his neighbours; and the Christian Anti-Christ film Left Behind: World at War (2005).
 Baxley has made a host of Stephen King tv mini-series’ including Storm of the Century (1999), Rose Red (2002), The Diary of Ellen Rimbauer (2003) and Kingdom Hospital (2004).
 Baxley has also made a variety of genre tv movies including the superhero film Chameleon II: Death Match (1999), The Glow (2002) about a conspiracy of immortals and the amazing The Lost Room (2006) about a quest for everyday objects with mysterious powers.